tomato42/tls13-spec/draft-ietf-tls-tls13.md

 When the known_configuration data extension is in use, the session hash is extended to include the server's configuration data and certificate (see {{the-session-hash}}).

+##### Pre-Shared Key Extension

+The pre-shared key extension is used to indicate the identity of the pre-shared key to be used with a given handshake in association with a PSK or (EC)DHE-PSK cipher suite (see {{RFC4279}} for background).

+%%% Hello Messages
+          struct {
+              opaque psk_identity<0..2^16-1>;
+          } PreSharedKeyExtension;

+identifier
+: An opaque label for the pre-shared key.

+When the client offers a PSK cipher suite, it MUST also supply a PreSharedKeyExtension to indicate the PSK to be used.
+If no such extension is present, the server MUST NOT negotiate a PSK cipher suite.

+The server MUST not send this extension: selection of a PSK cipher suite indicates that the key was used.

 ##### Early Data Indication